The Bailey Research Group

 Home: Edgewater, NJ

-Dan examines the development of surface morphology following the de-alloying of white gold leaf and applies electrochemical techniques towards the study of molecular transport through nanoporous materials.
+Dan examines the development of surface morphology following the corrosion of white gold alloys and applies electrochemical techniques towards the study of molecular transport through nanoporous materials.

 2012 B.S.
 Chemistry, Furman University